-11a AV ESV LSV 11 Ye see how large a letter I have written unto you with mine own hand.
-11 See with what large letters I am writing to you with my own hand!
+11a AV ESV LSV 11 Ye see how large a letter 11 See with what large 11 See with what large letters I have written unto you with letters I am writing to you I am writing to you with my mine own hand. with my own hand. own hand!

 "large a letter" This does not deal with the length of Galatians, since Galatians is not that long of a letter (and Paul wrote longer ones), but rather with the large letters Paul used in writing.
 Paul penned Galatians himself, without the help of a secretary.
 His poor eyesight forced him to use these very large letters so that he could see what he was writing.
 In this rare instance, the ESV and LSV have a better rendering, but it does so with a non-theological verse.

 11b Some suggest that Paul used very large letters here to call attention to the importance of the next upcoming verses.
-He says in 6:12 that he wrote this letter himself, without the help, aid or editing of a secretary.
+He says in Galatians 6:12 that he wrote this letter himself, without the help, aid or editing of a secretary.
 Galatians is pure, 100% Paul, with no outside influences or help.
 Everything that has been said has been totally apostolic and thus worthy of attention by the Galatians.